 2010 - Honorable Patricia Martin

-By establishing the only child protection mediation program in Illinois, Cook County Child Protection Division Presiding Judge Patricia Martin has dramatically improved the experience of families brought into the child protection system.
+By establishing the first child protection mediation program in Illinois, Cook County Child Protection Division Presiding Judge Patricia Martin has dramatically improved the experience of families brought into the child protection system.
 Her leadership has ensured the program’s success, both by commissioning an evaluation of the program and by being committed to improving its services.
 By monitoring and evaluating the program, she also is helping families throughout the United States by providing a model for quality mediation services.
 Judge Martin is unafraid of innovation, making changes to the Child Protection Division she sees are needed for children to have better lives.
 With her support, the mediation program now serves hundreds of families a year, reducing the conflict that is a barrier to achieving permanent homes for children by giving families a voice, a sense of control and a feeling of respect within the system.
 Through her efforts, Judge Patricia Martin has advanced the administration of justice for the families of Cook County and around the country.

 2006 - Honorable Jerome Lerner